 We booked the Airport Adventure & Snorkel Cruise excursion through Royal Caribbean.
 On this tour, we took a boat from the port out to Maho Beach where we watched the planes land from a safer position out in the water.

-When we boarded the boat, we were presented with a complimentary drink.
+When we boarded the boat, our guides handed out complimentary drinks.
 As we sailed out to Maho Beach, we got a great view of the island.
 Our tour guide told us about points of interest as we passed by, and we even saw a tour group of horse-back riders galloping along the coastal cliffs.

-A major point of interest were all the yachts we passed.
+All the yachts we passed were a major point of interest.
 The Sailing Yacht A, the world’s largest sailing yacht, and the Eclipse were of particular interest to Kevin who took a billion photos of them on my phone.